huberfe/huberfe.github.io/index.md

 ---
 layout: page
 ---
-### Felix Huber

-Since 2024, I have a Junior Professor Chair (CPJ) for Quantum Algorithms at the Bordeaux Computer Science Laboratory and am the head of the [Quantum information and Computation Group](https://quantique.labri.fr/).
+Since 2024, I am a Junior Professor (CPJ) for Quantum Algorithms at the Bordeaux Computer Science Laboratory and am the head of the [Quantum information and Computation Group](https://quantique.labri.fr/).
 From 2001 to 2003 I have led the [Quantum Error Correction Group](https://nisq.pl/quantum-error-correction-group) at the Jagiellonian University in Kraków.

-I was a postdoctoral fellow in the groups of David Gross at the University of Cologne and Antonio Acín at ICFO Barcelona, and Ph.D. student at the University of Siegen advised by Otfried Gühne.
+I was a postdoctoral fellow in the groups of [David Gross](https://qi.uni-koeln.de/) at the University of Cologne and [Antonio Acín](https://www.icfo.eu/research-group/7/quantum-information/home/437/) at ICFO Barcelona, and Ph.D. student at the University of Siegen advised by [Otfried Gühne](https://www.physik.uni-siegen.de/tqo/).
 My [thesis](https://dspace.ub.uni-siegen.de/handle/ubsi/1272) won the [2019 Dissertation Prize](https://www.dpg-physik.de/auszeichnungen/preise-der-dpg-vereinigungen/preistraeger-dissertationspreis-samop) by the section AMOP of the German Physical Society.

 ## Research Interests
 I work on quantum correlations like entanglement and nonlocality, quantum error correction (theoretical characterizations and proposals for experimental implementations), mathematical optimization in quantum information and computation.
 I also do a bit of mathematics in the field of on non-commutative algebra.